-- 2.1 The application site totals 0.18ha and lies within the built-up area boundary of Newington.
+- 2.1 The application site totals 0.18ha and lies within the built up area boundary of Newington.
 The site currently comprises the side and rear garden of The Vicarage, a large detached two storey dwelling.
-The former, now disused, church hall (a small pitched roof building) and a flat roof garage with a parking space to the front are located close to Church Lane.
-The ground is relatively flat across the site but is approximately 1m higher than Church Lane and the adjacent housing at Vicarage Court to the north. - 2.2 There is a TPO (TP no. 2/2014) tree located to the front of the existing dwelling.
+This property has a small pitched roof outbuilding and a flat roof garage with a parking space to the front located close to Church Lane.
+The ground is relatively flat across the site but is approximately 1m higher than Church Lane and the adjacent housing at Vicarage Court to the north. - 2.2 There is a TPO (TPO no. 2/2014) tree located to the front of the existing dwelling.
 This would be untouched by the proposal.
 There are a number of mature trees within the application site.
-The site lies 160m to the north of the Newington High Street Conservation Area and 157 metres to the south of the Newington Church Conservation Area. - 2.3 The surrounding area is characterised by residential properties of different types and designs.
-The land to the west of the application site is used for agricultural purposes.
+The site lies 160m to the north of the Newington High Street Conservation Area. - 2.3 The surrounding area is characterised by residential properties of different types and designs.
+The land to the west of the application site is used as agricultural fields.